nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+This project was developed from [AddressBook-Level3](https://github.com/se-edu/addressbook-level3)

-* ChatGPT by OpenAI was used by BuffWuff1712 to generate the Tag Table and Glossary sections within the Developer Guide, as well as the JavaDocs for code written by BuffWuff1712
+ChatGPT by OpenAI was used by BuffWuff1712 to generate the Tag Table and Glossary sections within the Developer Guide, as well as the JavaDocs for code written by BuffWuff1712
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**